roborowanb/MechaCar_Statistical_Analysis/README.md

 He can do this in the form of a 0-60mph test.
 These tests are a reliable way to test the overall speed of the car because it involves a full pedal-to-the-medal approach to the car’s utility.
 The timer starts when the car is idle, and then ends when the car hits a speed of 60mph.
 There are other speed tests that we could use for our study, but 0-60mph times are the best way to test speed within the limits of practical usage.

 ### Hypothesis
-H0: If MechaCar isn’t the fastest car on the market, then it will not have a lower 0-60mph time over the course of fifty tests, compared to ten other cars. <br />
+H0: If MechaCar isn’t the fastest car on the market, then it will not have a lower 0-60mph time over the course of fifty tests. <br/>
-HA: If MechaCar is the fastest car on the market, then it will have a lower 0-60mph time over the course of fifty tests, compared to ten other cars.
+HA: If MechaCar is the fastest car on the market, then it will have a lower 0-60mph time over the course of fifty tests.

 ### Statistical Test
 With our data, we will perform a one tailed, two sample t-test between MechaCar and each of the competing cars.
 In this scenario, we have the option to perform a one sample t test, drawing out Mecha car from the rest of the population to see if there is a statistically significant difference.
 But it would not provide the same conclusiveness as doing individual two sample tests that will one by one conclude that MechaCar is the fastest.